andrewsunglaekim/workshop-for-workshops-workshop/readme.md

 ### Good 'ol college style lecture

 Sometimes we need to sit there and explain something for 5 minutes.
-Be cognizant of student engagement here, it's easy to loose students during particularly long and dull portions of lectures.
+Be cognizant of student engagement here, it's easy to lose students during particularly long and dull portions of lectures.

 ### I do - you do (and vice versa)

 Useful as a check on learning, also useful here.
-So it can act as both an assessment for us as instructors but also a helpful teaching technique
+It can act as both an assessment for us as instructors but also a helpful teaching technique

 ### Students teach